 The southern Gulf of St. Lawrence (sGSL) snow crab population is naturally bounded by warm coastal temperatures to the south and west, and by warm deep waters of the Laurentian channel to the northeast, residing within an area of cold intermediate water layer during the summer and fall seasons.
 Since its beginnings in the mid-1960s, the sGSL snow crab fishery has grown to be a commercially important fishery with landings generally in excess of 20,000 t annually.

-The snow crab population in the sGSL can be considered as a single stock unit, though there are limited exchanges with northern snow crab populations Quebec, and southeastern (western Cape Breton (Biron et al., 2008), through some free-floating larval inputs may arise from the Quebec population to the north (ref).
+The snow crab population in the sGSL can be considered as a single stock unit, though there are limited exchanges with northern snow crab populations (Quebec), and southeastern (western Cape Breton (Biron et al., 2008), through some free-floating larval inputs may arise from the Quebec population to the north (ref).

 1.1.
 MANAGEMENT OF THE FISHERY